 If you already have a successful store then money isn’t really a motivating factor.
-However an experience that money can’t buy is such as ringing the New York Stock Exchange bell or getting to meet and spend time with people like Richard Branson, Tony Robbins, Russell Simmons definitely is.
+However, an experience that money can’t buy is such as ringing the New York Stock Exchange bell or getting to meet and spend time with people like Richard Branson, Tony Robbins, and Russell Simmons definitely is.

 - Store designed and developed

 - A traffic and marketing plan created